Menu Close

 During his time as vice president, Biden came out in support of marriage equalitythree years before it became federal law.
 Throughout his campaign for the presidency, Biden has been a vocal advocate for LGBTQ rights, promising support for the Equality Act, expanded access to healthcare and a commitment to end the HIV epidemic by 2025.

 As an LGBTQ-only facility, La Fuente Hollywood Treatment Center supports Joe Biden for president.
 Our community has far too much to lose from another Trump presidency.
-We encourage all of our alumni and current patients to exercise their constitutional right to vote.
+We encourage our alumni and current patients to exercise their constitutional right to vote.
 You can register here.

 Related Posts